valschmidt/rep/rep-DRAFT_MB.rst

 * y:  Positive parallel to the receive array in the direction to the left
 * z: Positive up, orthogonal to the plane made by x and y.

 Roll,  pitch and yaw shall indicate rotation about x, y and z axes, respectively, with positive direction in accordance with the right-hand rule.
 For a vessel with the sonar mounted in the traditional way - transmit array parallel to the fore/aft axis of the vessel and receive array across-ships, roll is then Starboard down, pitch is bow down and yaw is positive counter clockwise when looking down from above.
-Note that yaw is reported in the standard
+Note that yaw is to be reported using the standard ROS convention with zero along the x-axis.

 Parameters
 -----